Write Around Town: An Online Writing Course (11 Jan - 22 Feb)

 - get weekly exercises and prompts

-- receive feedback from the tutor and fellow participants on their weekly contributions to the course blog
+- receive detailed feedback from the tutor throughout the course

 - receive 3 city Writing Maps